MAB Corporation

-MAB Corporation is an integrated property company that creates, owns and manages property assets and built environments throughout Australia.
+MAB Corporation is an integrated property company that develops, owns and manages property assets and built environments throughout Australia.
 The company was founded in 1995 by Michael Buxton, who began his career working in his family's business, and Andrew Buxton, who started out working in the quarry and asphalt industry.

+Overview

 MAB Corporation is an Australian company that develops commercial, residential, retail and industrial properties.
-In particular, the company has played a significant role in reshaping the city of Melbourne, the capital of the south eastern state of Victoria.
+Many of MAB’s projects have been in the city of Melbourne, the capital of the south eastern state of Victoria.

+Developments

 Developments undertaken recently by MAB Corporation include the village of NewQuay in the Docklands precinct and Bundoora's billion dollar mixed-use estate, University Hill.
 The company also played a major role in the 'rebirth' and development of the city's once very industrial bay side suburb of Port Melbourne.